NSAPH/National-Causal-Analysis/Confounders/earth_engine/readme.md

 First, we combine the daily files for each year for each zip code geography (`code/3_summarize_point_data.R`, `code/summarize_polygon_data.T`) in to a single file.
 We also separately calculate annual averages for each zip code at this time.
-As the polygon zip code file only includes zip codes with non-zero area there are around 8,000 fewer zip codes listed in that dataset.
+The polygon zip code file only includes zip codes with non-zero area, resulting in around 8,000 fewer zip codes listed in that dataset.
 To resolve this issue, we create a combined file (`code/5_combine_zips.R`)where we use the centroid zip code estimate for all zip codes not present in the